 Our standard kit includes 2 blankets as part of the bedding roll.
 We encourage all our Cubs to have a camp blanket which as well as being warm is somewhere to put those badges which cannot be worn on uniform.
 It can also be a good place to put badges earned in Beavers, camp site souvenir badges, previous stages of our staged badges (as only the highest stage can be worn on uniform) and old “occasional” badges such as Cubs100 which have been removed from uniform.
 Over time it can make a nice collection.
 Fortunately there are no rules for the design of camp blankets so you can be as creative as you like.

 A 10% discount is available in Millets & Blacks shops, although not on sale items.
+You can also get a 10% discount in Mountain Warehouse shops and this covers sale items too.
 All you need to do is prove that you are a Scout Association member by showing them your group scarf.

 First time campers